Home » Practical Information » Legal Matters in Indonesia » Visas and Documentation

 Regulations necessitate a 3-working day processing for these visas in Singapore, Bangkok, or your home country ... but from some reports, this process only takes ONE working day in Kuala Lumpur.
 Wherever you choose to process the application, be sure to allow the correct amount of time.

 Some expats have reported to us that 'facilitating agencies' can in fact still process visas in one working day in Singapore, and that the staff in the Consular section at the Singapore embassy can refer you to these companies.
 Of course, the fees are significantly higher than the usual method.

 Important Note: While some cultural and education activities are covered by this class of visa, paid employment for any Indonesian legal entity is not allowed to holders of this class of visa, Sosial Budaya.
-You can be in Indonesia on a variety of visas, but you cannot legally work on a sosbud visa - even if your employer is processing your IMTA.
-You can not work legally while waiting for the work permit unless the government issues a special permit to allow you to work on a non-work visa.
+You can be in Indonesia on a variety of visas, but you cannot legally work on a Visit visa - even if your employer is processing your Work Permit.
+You cannot work legally while waiting for the work permit unless the government issues a special permit to allow you to work on a non-work visa.